Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Header.md

   Click this button to cancel all changes.
 The *Retrieve account balances* window is closed.

 - [CONTINUE]
   Click this button to proceed and carry the selected balances forward.
 The *Balance carried forward completed* pop-up window is displayed.
-The *Carry balances forward* window is displayed, see [Carry balances forward](#carry-balances-forward).
+The *Carry balances forward* window is displayed.

-### Carry balances forward
+**Carry balances forward**

 ![Carry balances forward](../../Assets/Screenshots/RetailSuiteAccounting/Book/CarryBalancesForward.png "[Carry balances forward]")